VRSiddh/Mandoc/README.md

 ---

-**MandoDoc** empowers you to unlock insights from your own files—securely, privately, and with full source traceability.
+**Mandoc** empowers you to unlock insights from your own files—securely, privately, and with full source traceability.

 ---